vitoliveiras/nextjs-dashboard/README.md

 ## Chapter 7: Fetching Data

 ### Using Server Components to fetch data
-By default, Next.jsapplications use React Server Components.
+By default, Next.js applications use React Server Components.
 These components are rendered on the server and sent to the client as static HTML.
 This is a relatively new approach, and there are several benefits to using them:

 - Server Components *support JavaScript Promises, providing a solution for asynchronous tasks* like data fetching natively.
 You can use async/await syntax without needing to use useEffect, useState, or other data fetching libraries.